UPDATED October 2022

 But, it’s important to look beyond just your listing videos.
 Include videos that show off neighborhood amenities and, most importantly, videos of you that show people what it’s like to work with you, your interests and passions.

-People love to talk about themselves, so post inquiring questions like,
+People love to talk about themselves, so post engaging questions like,

 Likewise, ask people for their opinions.
 Questions like,

-“Does a master bath need a tub, or is just a shower ok?”
+- “Does a master bath need a tub, or is just a shower ok?” or

 4. Share inspiring quotes